R3DPA: Leveraging 3D Representation Alignment and RGB Pretrained Priors for LiDAR Scene Generation: Conclusion

 \section{Conclusion}

 In this work, we introduced \ours, the first unconditional LiDAR point cloud generation method that integrates RGB image pretrained priors and self-supervised 3D representations.
 Our proposed training strategy transfers knowledge from large-scale image flow matching models, compensating for the limited scale of LiDAR datasets, while representation alignment with self-supervised 3D features further improves generation quality.
 Beyond synthesis, our feature-guided training enables controllable editing at inference, where we present first promising results for object inpainting and scene mixing.
 We believe this axis will inspire further research.
+Another promising next step involves leveraging these generations for downstream tasks such as LiDAR segmentation.
 Experiments on KITTI-360 show that \ours sets a new state of the art, opening new directions for bridging 2D and 3D representation learning in LiDAR generative modeling.